cosent/cultact.subsite/README.rst

 A dexterity behavior makes it possible to assign any content object to any subsite, even if it's outside any subsite containment (as most of our content is).
-The assigned subsite id defaults to request.subsite.
+The assigned subsite id defaults to request.in_subsite.

 Catalog index